ZTF SN Ia DR2: Study of Type Ia Supernova lightcurve fits: Generic overview of SN Ia light-curve fitting.

-We summarize the lightcurve residuals for the 2625 SNe~Ia from the DR2 sample in Fig.~\ref{fig:lcresidual_main}.
-The lightcurves are modeled as the best SALT2.4 (T21) lightcurve template fitted in the $\phi \in [-10, +40]$~d rest-frame phase-range on all three ZTF bands (see Sect.~\ref{sec:lcres}).
-This figure presents the normalized lightcurve residuals, i.e., the $\text{pull} \equiv \left(\text{data}-\text{model}\right) / \text{error}$) where errors are a quadratic sum of the actual statistical measurement errors, a model error (sub-dominant) and a filter-dependent error-floor, estimated as a fraction of the observed flux.
-This error-floor is estimated to get a pull normalized median absolute deviation (nMAD) of 1 for the fitted phase-range and corresponds to unaccounted for errors related to the forced photometry transient signal extraction.
-We find that $g$, $r$ and $i$ SN photometry need a 2.5\%, 3.5\%, and 6\% error-floor respectively, in good agreement with simulations presented by \drpaper{Amenouche et al.} as part of the ZTF-Cosmo-DR2 release.
-As illustrated in Fig.~\ref{fig:lcresidual_main}, the full lightcurve error leads to an expected pull scatter of $±1\sigma$ at all wavelengths (white bands).
-We emphasize that the add-on error-floor has no effect prior $\phi=-20$~d as there is no SN flux yet at those phases.
-In that figure, the residuals are binned per phase (1~d for $g$ and $r$, 2~d for $i$).
-We display the median (used as a robust mean) residual per bin and compute its error as the error on the mean ($\text{nMAD}/\sqrt{N-1}$), with the nMAD used as a robust STD.
+We summarize the light-curve residuals for the 2625 SNe~Ia from the DR2 sample in Fig.~\ref{fig:lcresidual_main}.
+The light curves were modeled as the best SALT2.4 (T21) light-curve template fit in the $\phi \in [-10, +40]$~d rest-frame phase range on all three ZTF bands (see Sect.~\ref{sec:lcres}).
+This figure presents the normalized light-curve residuals, that is, the $\text{pull} \equiv \left(\text{data}-\text{model}\right) / \text{error}$) where errors are a quadratic sum of the actual statistical measurement errors, a model error (subdominant), and a filter-dependent error floor, estimated as a fraction of the observed flux.
+This error floor was estimated to obtain a pull normalized median absolute deviation (nMAD) of one for the fit phase range and corresponds to unaccounted-for errors related to the forced-photometry transient signal extraction.
+We find that $g$, $r$, and $i$ SN photometry need a 2.5\%, 3.5\%, and 6\% error floor, respectively.
+This agrees well with the simulations presented by \cite{dr2amenouche} as part of the ZTF SN~Ia DR2 release.
+This additional error floor typically corresponds to $\sim20\%$ of the total error in the $\phi \in [-10, +40]$~d phase range, and to up to $\sim35\%$ near maximum light.
+As illustrated in Fig.~\ref{fig:lcresidual_main}, the full light-curve error leads to an expected pull scatter of $±1\sigma$ at all wavelengths (white bands).
+We emphasize that the add-on error floor has no effect prior $\phi=-20$~d as there is no SN flux yet at these phases.
+In the figure, the residuals are binned per phase (1~d for $g$ and $r$, and 2~d for $i$).
+We display the median (used as a robust mean) residual per bin and computed its error as the error on the mean ($\text{nMAD}/\sqrt{N-1}$), with the nMAD used as a robust STD.
 The significance shown in Fig.~\ref{fig:lcresidual_main} (and similar figures) corresponds to the deviation of the median from zero given its error.